Sonallah Ibrahim: Writings

 Hosam Aboul-Ela of the University of Houston described Ibrahim as "a relentless internal critic of successive Egyptian regimes" and wrote that "Ibrahim might best be described as a sort of Egyptian cross between Jonathan Swift and Manuel Puig".

 His novels are typically told in the first person, in a cold objective tone resembling press reportage which mimics reality.
 His main theme seems to be the importance of resisting the influence of the political mega-powers which attempt to invade the third world economically through many ways including the transcontinental companies.
 As an example, "Sharaf" [=Honour] deals with the intrusion of American politics in Egypt and includes long passages frankly criticising the big drug companies and their policies in third world countries.
 His interests are not limited to the situation in Egypt; "Beirut..Beirut" is something like an overview of the Lebanese civil war of the '70s and '80s, and "Warda" reveals a little-known episode about the activities of leftists and communists in Yemen and Oman in the '60s and '70s.
-The title of one of his latest novels is "Amricanly" which superficially means " American" or "in an American way" but is really a parody of another word "Othmanly" related to the notorious Dark Ages when Turkey ruled Egypt.
+The title of one of his last novels is "Amricanly" which superficially means " American" or "in an American way" but is really a parody of another word "Othmanly" related to the notorious Dark Ages when Turkey ruled Egypt.
 The word "Amricanly" in another way is almost a transliteration of the phrase "My affairs were mine" in Arabic.
 His novel, "The Committee" is often described by critics as kafkaesque.
 In it the protagonist seeks entry into a shadowy organization.
-He is routinely subject to their vetting process and Sonallah uses his character to make numerous political observations in the form of speeches to the committee.
+He is routinely subject to their vetting process and Sonallah used his character to make numerous political observations in the form of speeches to the committee.

 Several of Ibrahim's works also explore how repetition and fastidious attention to detail can be used to examine the themes of childhood innocence, boredom, and sexual frustration.
 In Stealth, the narrator recounts his childhood memories living with his father in a small, modest apartment.
 By describing each part of a mundane action, such as hanging up a coat or cooking some eggs, the narrator conveys his childhood curiosity and naivete about the adult world around him.
 In Ice, extensive repetition of intimate acts, with the same atomistic attention to detail, indicates the narrator's boredom and frustration with life as a foreign student in Soviet Russia.